-Teachers in grades K, 3, and 4 are invited to join the Peggy Notebaert Nature Museum’s Science Teaching Network (STN), a grant-funded teacher professional development program focused on best practices in science instruction, the Next Generation Science Standards, and local nature and science topics.
+Kindergarten, 3rd, and 4th grade teachers are invited to join the Peggy Notebaert Nature Museum’s Science Teaching Network (STN), a grant-funded teacher professional development program focused on best practices in science instruction, the Next Generation Science Standards, and local nature and science topics.

 “I enjoyed listening to the scientists share their knowledge and their work.
 'Science' doesn't seem so abstract to me anymore.” -STN participant

 - Attend the Summer Institute (three and a half days) at the Nature Museum to explore an NGSS-aligned curriculum and make connections to local ecosystems